jotahe/terrastruct/README.md

 To separate environments with potential configuration differences, use a directory structure.
 Use workspaces for environments that do not greatly deviate from one another, to avoid duplicating your configurations.

+# Directories
+By creating separate directories for each environment, you can shrink the blast radius of your Terraform operations and ensure you will only modify intended infrastructure.
+Terraform stores your state files on disk in their corresponding configuration directories.
+Terraform operates only on the state and configuration in the working directory by default.

+Directory-separated environments rely on duplicate Terraform code.
+This may be useful if you want to test changes in a development environment before promoting them to production.
+However, the directory structure runs the risk of creating drift between the environments over time.
+If you want to reconfigure a project with a single state file into directory-separated states, you must perform advanced state operations to move the resources.

+After reorganizing your environments into directories, your file structure should look like the one below.

+.
+├── assets
+│   ├── index.html
+├── prod
+│   ├── main.tf
+│   ├── variables.tf
+│   ├── terraform.tfstate
+│   └── terraform.tfvars
+└── dev
+   ├── main.tf
+   ├── variables.tf
+   ├── terraform.tfstate
+   └── terraform.tfvars

+# Workspaces
+Workspace-separated environments use the same Terraform code but have different state files, which is useful if you want your environments to stay as similar to each other as possible, for example if you are providing development infrastructure to a team that wants to simulate running in production.

+However, you must manage your workspaces in the CLI and be aware of the workspace you are working in to avoid accidentally performing operations on the wrong environment.

+All Terraform configurations start out in the default workspace.
+Type terraform workspace list to have Terraform print out the list of your workspaces with the currently selected one denoted by a *.

+$ terraform workspace list
+   *  default
+Using workspaces organizes the resources in your state file by environments, so you only need one output value definition You would need to replace terraform.tfvars with a prod.tfvars file and a dev.tfvars file to define your variables for each environment.
+For your dev workspace, the prefix value should be dev, the same goes for the prod workspace; prefix prod.

+Create a dev workspace
+Create a new workspace in the Terraform CLI with the workspace command.

+$ terraform workspace new dev
+Copy
+Terraform's output will confirm you created and switched to the workspace.

+Created and switched to workspace "dev"!

+You're now on a new, empty workspace.
+Workspaces isolate their state, so if you run "terraform plan" Terraform will not see any existing state for this configuration.
+Any previous state files from your default workspace are hidden from your dev workspace, but your directory and file structure do not change.

+Initialize the directory.

+$ terraform init
+Copy
+Apply the configuration for your development environment in the new workspace, specifying the dev.tfvars file with the -var-file flag.

+$ terraform apply -var-file=dev.tfvars
+Copy
+Terraform will create three resources and prompt you to confirm that you want to perform these actions in the workspace "dev".

+## ...

+Do you want to perform these actions in workspace "dev"?
+  Terraform will perform the actions described above.
+  Only 'yes' will be accepted to approve.

+  Enter a value:

+  ## ...
+Enter yes and check your website endpoint in a browser.

+(The last group of steps will apply the same for production, but instead you would be creating a prod workspace) terraform workspace new prod

+So finally you would have a file structure like:
+State storage in workspaces
+When you use the default workspace with the local backend, your terraform.tfstate file is stored in the root directory of your Terraform project.
+When you add additional workspaces your state location changes; Terraform internals manage and store state files in the directory terraform.tfstate.d.

+Your directory will look similar to the one below.

+.
+├── README.md
+├── assets
+│   └── index.html
+├── dev.tfvars
+├── main.tf
+├── outputs.tf
+├── prod.tfvars
+├── terraform.tfstate.d
+│   ├── dev
+│   │   └── terraform.tfstate
+│   ├── prod
+│   │   └── terraform.tfstate
+├── terraform.tfvars
+└── variables.tf

 # Tools

 Use Terraform CLI in the Github Actions Runner as part of the workflow to deploy infrastructure: